HL7/davinci-dtr/input/pagecontent/specification.md

 The information gathered via DTR can be used for a variety of purposes:
 * For inclusion as a prior authorization attachment (either via PAS, CDex, or via traditional attachment submission mechanisms).
 * For inclusion as a claims attachment as part of an X12 submission.
-* To accompany the order so the information is available to the performing system as per the FHIR Orders Exchange IG
+* To accompany the order so the information is available to the performing system as per the FHIR Orders Exchange IG.
 * To be retained by the EHR in the event of a subsequent audit.
 * Additional purposes not yet defined.

-Once DTR has written a QuestionnaireResponse to the DTR Client and updated the QuestionnaireResponse.status element to complete, the DTR Client needs to understand what action(s) it should take with the collected information.
+Once DTR has written a QuestionnaireResponse to the DTR Client and updated the `QuestionnaireResponse.status` element to complete, the DTR Client needs to understand what action(s) it should take with the collected information.
 This is accomplished via three extensions:
 1. The [`qr-context`](StructureDefinition-qr-context.html) extension provides a reference to the Request resource(s) and/or Encounter that the QuestionnaireResponse relates to.
 2. The [`intendedUse`](StructureDefinition-intendedUse.html) extension indicates how the EHR is to use the information with respect to the associated orders/records
 3. The [`coverage-information`](https://build.fhir.org/ig/HL7/davinci-crd/StructureDefinition-ext-coverage-information.html) extension captures any coverage determination made by the payer with respect to the Request or encounter resources mentioned in the `context` extension.